m0nkmaster/drone-setups/README.md

-# drone-setups
+# Drone setups and configs

-Betaflight configs and other drone related stuff
+Betaflight configs and other drone related stuff.